 “Anxiety is the result of the body’s natural ability to alert us to danger and threats outside of our control,” said Támara Hill, a licensed mental health therapist who is certified in trauma therapy.
 “The body is doing its job to protect and quicken us.
 However, when a traumatic experience occurs, the body and the brain may respond to external stimuli (i.e., the environment) when it doesn’t need to.”

-Women who have experienced sexual assault or harassment are more likely to suffer from anxiety and poor sleep than women without the history, according to a 2019 study led by Rebecca C. Thurston of the University of Pittsburgh and published in JAMA Internal Medicine.
+Women who have experienced sexual assault are more likely to suffer from anxiety and poor sleep than women without the history, according to a 2019 study led by Rebecca C. Thurston of the University of Pittsburgh and published in JAMA Internal Medicine.

 Because military veterans face trauma and extreme situations in the course of duty, many develop anxiety which often co-occurs with post-traumatic stress disorder (PTSD).

 For example, out of 300,000 veterans who returned from Iraq and Afghanistan, 20 percent reported symptoms of PTSD and major depression, according to a study conducted by the Rand Corporation.

 Underlying Medical Problems

 In some people, other health problems may cause feelings of anxiety, according to Cleveland Clinic.
 If you’re experiencing anxiety, a visit to your health care provider can help rule out underlying medical problems.

 - Autoimmune disorders (lupus, fibromyalgia, inflammatory conditions)